Sepehrnm/wordpress-hesabfa-plugin/README.txt

 = 1.86.42 - 27.08.2021 =
 * fix bug: fix a bug in import products.

+= 1.87.43 - 21.09.2021 =
+* Set invoice project and salesman
+* Add customer note to invoice
+* Add shipping method to invoice note
+* Add an option to prevent changing product category in Hesabfa
+* A syntax error fixed

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.